shanky-259/Averaged_perceptron/README.md

    Named entity recognition using Naive Bayes classifier :
    Overall Precision: 0.7407757805108799  Recall: 0.35991726039990807                  Overall F-score : ~ 0.500000

-   The reason for the drop in accuracy of POS tagger and NER is because Naive Bayes assumes 'independence of words' property for a document of words.
+   The reason for the drop in accuracy of Part of speech tagger and F-score for Named entity recognition is because Naive Bayes assumes 'independence of words' property for a document of words.
 Since,part of speech tagging and Named entity recognition rely heavily on the context of a word , Naive Bayes doesnot perform well for part of speech tagging and named entity recognition.